MenkeTechnologies/PillarTechnologiesKata/README.md

 ```

-interation type can be changed from iteractive to noninteractive in BabysitterCalculator.Main
+Interaction type can be changed from interactive (read from command line) to noninteractive (data from getDataNonInteractively in Utilies.java) in BabysitterCalculator.Main

 # created by Jacob Menke